yisraelg3/phase-3-ruby-oo-object-relationships-belongs-to-lab/README.md

-# Belongs To Lab
+# Object Relationships: Belongs To Lab

-## Objectives
+## Learning Goals

-* Write classes that are related via the "belongs to" relationship.
+* Write classes that are related via the "belongs to" relationship

 ## Instructions